microsoft/hands-on-lab-azure-functions/docs/workshop.md

 }
 ```

-Finally, update the step 4 and 5 from the `RunOrchestrator` method in the `AudioTranscriptionOrchestration.cs` to trigger the activity of enrichement of the transcription before saving the result to the Cosmos DB:
+Finally, update the step 4 and 5 from the `RunOrchestrator` method in the `AudioTranscriptionOrchestration.cs` to trigger the activity of enrichment of the transcription before saving the result to the Cosmos DB:

 ```csharp
 // Step4: Enrich the transcription